margols/330-PLP/MatLabTutorial.md

 **Float**
 - By default float variables are stored as Doubles as it is allows for the most percise computation
+- See Interger arithmic for additon, subtraction, multiplication and division on floats and integers
 Source: [Double](https://www.mathworks.com/help/matlab/ref/double.html)

 **Boolean**